vstinner/misc/cpython/pep-resource-close.rst

 can be added to hold a strong reference to the string, to make sure that the pointer of the cached UTF-8 string remains valid until ``PyResource_Close()`` is called.

+Depending on the code which should be executed in ``PyResource_Close()``, different "close callback" functions can be used.

 If a close callback function needs *extra* data to close a resource, it should allocate a structure on a heap memory and store it as